1. The Vijayanagara Empire was founded in ___________.

 Explanation: Saluva Narasimha usurped power in 1485 CE and began the Saluva dynasty.

-15. The most important ruler of the Saluva dynasty was:
+15. The most important ruler of the Saluva dynasty was___________.

 A) Saluva Narasimha